awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    make_bucket: greengrass-component-artifacts-123456789012-region
    ```

-1. Allow the core device to access component artifacts in this Amazon S3 bucket\.
+1. Allow the core device to access component artifacts in the S3 bucket\.
 Each core device has a [core device IAM role](device-service-role.md) that allows it to interact with AWS IoT and send logs to the AWS Cloud\.
-This device role doesn't allow access to Amazon S3 buckets by default, so you must create and attach a policy that allows the core device to retrieve component artifacts from the S3 bucket\.
-Do the following:
+This device role doesn't allow access to S3 buckets by default, so you must create and attach a policy that allows the core device to retrieve component artifacts from the S3 bucket\.

+   If your device's role already allows access to the S3 bucket, you can skip this step\.
+Otherwise, create an IAM policy that allows access and attach it to the role, as follows:

    1. Create a file called `component-artifact-policy.json` and copy the following JSON into the file\.
-This policy allows access to all files in the Amazon S3 bucket that you created in the previous step\.
-Replace *123456789012* with your AWS account ID and *region* with the AWS Region in the bucket name\.
+This policy allows access to all files in the S3 bucket that you created in the previous step\.
+Replace *DOC\-EXAMPLE\-BUCKET* with the name of the bucket to use\.

       ```
       {